 Saniflo Sanicompact Self-Contained Toilet

 The Saniflo Sanicompact self-contained toilet is a little different to the two luxury models above.
-This tankless model is a macerating toilet and works very differently to a tankless toilet.
+This tankless model is a macerating toilet and works very differently to regular tankless toilets.
 Instead of using gravity and water pressure to flush waste down the drainage line below the toilet, this unit takes waste out through the back.
 The main reason it can do this is because there are macerating blades inside this self-contained unit that will cut up waste into tiny particles, allowing the waste to easily pass through the drainage pipe behind.

 Why would this no tank toilet be beneficial compared to a regular flush toilet?